aiMonster/Garmin-Meditate/README.md

 # Future enhancements

+- Check if there is an option to save as Meditation
 - Allow to Pause/Resume activity
 - Allow to Stop and Save activity in the middle
 - Add Stopwatch mode